qmatteoq/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 02 - Run in Copilot.md

 For best results, start a new chat by typing "New chat" before each prompt or set of related prompts.

 During the introduction of the lab, the instructors have guided you to understand the basic building blocks of the messaging extension, by highlighting the relevant snippets in manifest and in code that powers up the experience.
-In case you need a refresh, you can take a look at the [code tour section of the lab](Optional%20-%20Code%20tour.md), which contains a detailed explanation of the project's structure.
+In case you need a refresh, or if you're attending the lab on-demand, you can review the [code tour section of the lab](Optional%20-%20Code%20tour.md), which contains a detailed explanation of the project's structure.

 ![Copilot showing its new chat screen](./images/03-01-New-Chat.png)